KarandeepSinghCoder/blog/_posts/2020-3-4-What Is a URL Shortener.md

 ---
 layout: post
-title:What Is a URL Shortener?
+title:What Is a URL Shortener
 ---
 A URL shortener is basically a way to make a long URL (Uniform Resource Locator) shorter.
 URL shortening services are Web tools (or services) that allow you to provide a long URL to a specific webpage and obtain a much shorter URL from the service provider.